 Why The Tree of Life is a mystical, spiritual, and profound symbol is because it represents a human being.
-Yep, you and I. For a human being to thrive she must be rooted, supported, and nourished.
-She must find and stay in her center, she must extend herself (only as far as her foundation allows in order to remain stable), she must breath in order to transform, heal, and exchange vital life force, and finally, she must bear fruit and enjoy her abundance.
+Yep, you and I. For a human being to thrive she must be rooted, supported and nourished.
+She must find and stay in her center, she must extend herself (only as far as her foundation allows in order to remain stable), she must breathe in order to transform, heal, and exchange vital life force, and finally, she must bear fruit and enjoy her abundance.

 Some would say that means to bear children, and certainly it can represent that, but the deeper meaning of ‘bearing fruit’ is her abundant creative expression.
-She is an extension of the Creative Life Force, therefore, she too, must bear the fruits of her creativity in whatever way she chooses.
+She is an extension of the Creative Life Force, therefore, she too must bear the fruits of her creativity in whatever way she chooses.
 This is the secret of abundance in all forms.

-There’s a tale that says when the masculine principle became dominant, the feminine principle, and The Tree of Life, was turned upside down and forced underground, so to speak.
+There’s a tale that says when the masculine principle became dominant, the feminine principle, and The Tree of Life was turned upside down and forced underground, so to speak.

 We have moved into a period where The Tree of Life, the feminine principle is ‘righting’ herself.
 Unfurling from a long period of being pressed down and held underground, so she may stand upright, strong, yet flexible, beautiful, bountiful, to heal and transform herself and the imbalance of humanity’s misdeeds.